markcoatsworth/readthedocs/docs/users-manual/dagman-applications.rst

 ::

         # File name: diamond.dag
         #
         JOB  A  A.submit
         JOB  B  B.submit
         JOB  C  C.submit
         JOB  D  D.submit
         VARS A state="Wisconsin"
         PARENT A CHILD B C
         PARENT B C CHILD D

-then the submit description file A.submit may use the macro state.
+then the submit description file ``A.submit`` may use the macro state.
-Consider this submit description file A.submit:
+Consider this submit description file ``A.submit``:

 ::

         # file name: A.submit
         executable = A.exe
         log        = A.log
         arguments  = "$(state)"
         queue

 The macro value expands to become a command-line argument in the invocation of the job.
 The job is invoked with